danielabar/meblog/src/markdown/rails-query-perf.md

  Execution Time: 2.360 ms
 ```

 This time the query execution time is just over 2ms, a significant improvement over the previous ~20ms.
-This is due to the additional filter condition `(rating <= 3)` that reduces the number of rows that need to eb processed in join operations.
+This is due to the additional filter condition `(rating <= 3)` that reduces the number of rows that need to be processed in join operations.
 You can also see the execution is using the index on rating:
 ```
 ->  Bitmap Index Scan on index_trips_on_rating
       (cost=0.00..84.67 rows=7518 width=0) (actual time=0.314..0.314 rows=7531 loops=1)